 Suppose we are unable to say what we really mean.
 Or we feel like we constantly have to tread on eggshells around our partner.
 Inevitably, that will lead to some strong negative emotions.

 On the other hand, when you both feel safe enough to be open and honest, you will learn more about each other, which in turn will strengthen your bond.

 “Treat her like you’re still trying to win her, and that’s how you’ll never lose her.”

 Those are some wise words to live by when it comes to relationships.

 When we first start dating, we go out of our way to make our partners feel special.
 We go out on many exciting dates and have the romance metre ramped up to its fullest.

 It’s only natural to become somewhat complacent in a committed long-term relationship, but we should always work to keep the spark alive.

-Planning exciting date nights, leaving cute romantic notes, cooking for your partner or giving them a massage after a hard day are all ways to show up for your partner.
+Planning exciting date nights, leaving cute love notes, cooking for your partner, surprising them with romantic gifts, or giving them a massage after a hard day are all ways to show up for your partner.